Metrics in Detail

 Denominator

-The following are examples of Conversations not FCR eligible, and therefore not included in the denominator:
+The following are examples of Conversations, not FCR eligible and therefore not included in the denominator:

 • If a Conversation has only incoming contacts but no response from Agents, the assumption here is that the Agent determined that there wasn’t an issue to resolve.
-For example, SPAM conversations that are automatically closed would fall in this category and be excluded from the calculation.
-In these cases, the Agent or a Rule either closed the Conversation or selected “No Reply Needed” rather than responding.
+For example, SPAM conversations that are automatically closed would fall into this category and be excluded from the calculation.
+In these cases, the Agent or a Rule closed the Conversation or selected “No Reply Needed” rather than responding.

-• If a Conversation only has inbound phone calls that were abandoned or forwarded outside of Gladly, the assumption here is that the Customer reached out but did not interact with an Agent.
+• If a Conversation only has inbound phone calls that were abandoned or forwarded outside of Gladly, the assumption is that the Customer reached out but did not interact with an Agent.

 Click here to learn more about how Contacts are fulfilled and what qualifies for fulfillment.